MrLightgun/MiSTerSindenDriver/README.md

 Or on the console you can manually do:
 (medium resource)
+cd /media/fat/Lightgun/
-/media/fat/Lightgun/./LightgunDriver joystick mediumresource
+./LightgunDriver joystick mediumresource

 or (low resource)
+cd /media/fat/Lightgun/
-/media/fat/Lightgun/./LightgunDriver joystick lowresource
+./LightgunDriver joystick lowresource

 or (max resource)
+cd /media/fat/Lightgun/
-/media/fat/Lightgun/./LightgunDriver joystick
+./LightgunDriver joystick

 2) Setup lightgun as a MiSTer menu device, this enables the cores to see it.
 **THIS STEP IS NOW HANDLED BY THE SETUP SCRIPT, THESE NOTES ARE HERE FOR REFERENCE**